 ASSET CLASS INVESTMENT MANAGER PERFORMANCE BENCHMARK AND TARGET OUTPERFORMANCE Active Global Equities Aberdeen Asset Managers/ To outperform the MSCI All Countries World Index by 2-3% p.a. over rolling 3 and 5 year periods, on a Gross Return basis, gross of fees Active Global Equities Harris Associates To outperform the MSCI All Countries World Index by 2-3% p.a. over rolling 3 and 5 year periods, on a Gross Return basis, gross of fees Passive Global Equities Legal & General To track the total return of the FTSE-All World Index within + / - 0.25% p.a. two years out of any three, before the deduction of fees Passive UK Equities Legal & General To track the total return of the FTSE-All Share Index within + / - 0.25% p.a. two years out of any three, before the deduction of fees Index-Linked Gilts (Passive) Legal & General To track the total return of the FTSE-A Government Index-Linked (Over 5 Year) index within + / - 0.25% p.a. two years out of any three, before the deduction of fees.
 Active Bonds Insight Investment Management This is an absolute return mandate with the manager committing to target a return of cash (3 months GBP LIBOR) plus 4% p.a. over the life of the Fund UK Property CBRE Collective Investors To outperform the IPD UK All Balanced Property Funds Index by 1.0% p.a. over rolling 3 year periods.
 Global Property Partners Group (UK) Limited This is an absolute return mandate with the manager targeting an absolute return in excess of 15% p.a. over the life of the Fund.

-Fund of Hedge Funds BlueCrest Capital Management This is an absolute return mandate with the manager committing to target a return of cash (3 months GBP LIBOR) plus 5 - 10% p.a. over the life of the Fund.
-Fund of Hedge Funds Brevan Howard Asset Management This is an absolute return mandate with the manager committing to target a return of cash (3 months GBP LIBOR) plus 5 - 10% p.a. over the life of the Fund.
+Fund of Hedge Brevan Howard This is an absolute return mandate with the

+Funds Asset Management manager committing to target a return of cash (3 months GBP LIBOR) plus 5 - 10% p.a. over the life of the Fund.
 Diversified Growth Fund Baring Asset Management This is an absolute return mandate with the manager committing to target a return of cash (3 months GBP LIBOR) plus 4% p.a. over the life of the Fund.
+Diversified Growth Fund Standard Life Assurance Limited This is an absolute return mandate with the manager committing to target a return of cash (3 months GBP LIBOR) plus 5% p.a. over the life of the Fund.
+Private Equity HarbourVest Partners This is an absolute return mandate with the manager targeting an absolute return in excess of 8% p.a. over the life of the Fund.